IamGiel/node-odata-queries/readme.md

 1. date = if user inputs a specific date (eg Dec 2, 2021)
 2. daterange = if user inputs a non specific date (eg Dec 2021) - no days specifiied.

+TEST CASES for DateTypes:
+What is the price forecast for stainless steel in USA for the next 6 months ---> type daterange What is the price forecast for stainless steel in USA on Dec 12, 2024 ---> type date What is the quarterly price forecast for stainless steel in USA ---> type set

 === constraints ===
 1. Category: needs value
 2. Date: if exists prepend and if not exists dont add